UX for International Websites: Right to Left Scripts

 In the example below, the popular Arabic site mawdoo3.com integrates LTR numerals with RTL text:

-4. Make sure text is legible
+4. Make sure the text is legible

 Your UX also needs to accommodate different font sizes for RTL scripts.
 Arabic words, for example, might be smaller or larger than their English counterparts.
 Additionally, you should choose your fonts carefully to make sure the text is readable.
 Default fonts may not be easily legible in RTL formats.